grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 ## Admonitions

-To focus a user's attention, Grafana Labs documentation includes notes, tips, cautions, and warnings.
+To focus a user's attention, Grafana Labs documentation includes notes, cautions, and warnings.

+To standardize styling, each admonition has a special shortcode declaration.
+The following sections provide examples how to write each type.
+For the complete syntax reference, refer to [Shortcodes]({{% relref "../../writing-guide/shortcodes" %}}).

 ### Notes

-The most common admonition is a note.
 A note provides additional information that the user should be aware of.
+Notes are the most common admonition.

-Notes have an admonition shortcode.
-The syntax is as follows:
+The syntax for a note admonition is as follows:

 ```markdown
 {{%/* admonition type="note" */%}}